-Going through a divorce gives you a profound sense of loss, and it is something that has to be grieved fully to move on and be stronger for the experience.
+Going through a divorce may leave you with a profound sense of loss, and it is something that you may need to grieve fully in order to move on and be stronger for the experience.
 Instead of dwelling on loss, it can be uplifting and good for your mood to practice thankfulness (often called gratitude) very consciously and mindfully.
-Look hard for the things you have to be thankful for in life, even if it is small.
-Find at least one thing to be thankful for every day, and it will make you a stronger and more optimistic person.
+You can start by looking closely at the things you have to be thankful for in life, even if they are small.
+Expressing gratitude daily can make you stronger, more resilient, and more optimistic.

 3. Embracing Your Individuality

-When you get married, you often lose your identity as you become a couple instead of an individual.
-If you married young, you probably never got the opportunity to figure out who you were as a person before becoming a couple.
-Now is the time to find yourself and embrace your individuality may be right.
+When you get married, part of your identity may become being part of a couple.
+After divorce, the time to find yourself and embrace your individuality may be right.
 You might find it helpful to give yourself permission to do so unapologetically, without excuses or explanations, and without feelings of guilt.
-You deserve to be you that makes you happy and strong, and no one can take that away from you unless you let them.
+You deserve to be the you that makes you happy and strong.

 What You Can Do To Recover

-If you are struggling with your divorce and feel that you cannot gain strength and happiness on your own, it can help talk to a therapist or counselor to get you through this trying time.
-If you do not feel that you have the time or resources to see a therapist or counselor in person, you have other options.
-Online counseling services, such as ReGain, make therapy and counseling much more convenient and easy to maintain.
-Regain therapists and counselors specialize in relationships and divorce, and they can help you through this process so that you come out stronger and healthier.
-Get started today.
+If you are trying to cope with your divorce and feel that finding strength and happiness on your own is a challenge, it can help talk to a therapist or counselor who can support you and offer you tools to cope with trying times.
+There are many options for connecting with a licensed mental health professional.
+At ReGain, therapy and counseling can be convenient, affordable, accessible, and easy to maintain.
+There are ReGain therapists who specialize in relationship counseling and divorce, and they can help you through this process so that you come out stronger and healthier.